19 Apr Love the World

 Love the world.

-Lately, I’ve started to realize that a fourth fundamental human motivational system is developing out of the other three.
+Lately, I’ve started to realize that a fourth fundamental human motivational system could be emerging as well.

-Whether it’s our hunter-gatherer ancestors depending upon their habitats for food and shelter, or modern folks making use of the settings of home and work, or the nearly 7 billion members of the human race pressing hard up against the limits of Lifeboat Earth: to survive and flourish, cultural evolution alone and perhaps biological evolution as well are calling us to love the world.
+Our hunter-gatherer ancestors depended upon their habitats for food and shelter.
+Today, over 7 billion of us are pressing hard up against the limits of Lifeboat Earth.
+To survive and to flourish, cultural and perhaps biological evolution is calling us to love the world.

-The world is near to hand in the matter/energy, nature, and human-made objects all around you.
-And then in widening circles, the world extends out to include society and culture, the planet itself, and ultimately the entire and still often mysterious universe.
+The world is near to hand in the food you eat, the air you breathe, and the weather and climate in which you spend your days.
+And then in widening circles, the world extends out to include complex webs of life and the physical characteristics of the land, the sea, and the sky.

-When you love the world, you both appreciate and care for it.
-Each of these actions makes you feel good, plus they help you preserve and improve everything you depend on for air and food, livelihood, security, pleasure, and community.
+When you love the world, you both appreciate it and care for it.
+Each of these actions makes you feel good, plus they help you preserve and improve everything you depend on for your health, livelihood, security, pleasure, and community.

 Love the world.

-In terms of the aspect of love that is about appreciating, routinely look for opportunities to enjoy, value, and feel grateful for little things in your environment.
+In terms of the aspect of love that is about appreciating, routinely look for opportunities to enjoy, value, and feel grateful for little things in the natural world.

-These range from whatever is close by – soft pillow cases, flowers blooming, traffic laws, sun rising, libraries, tree shade, shared language – to the increasingly vast nested nests we all share: the internet, global institutions, oxygen/CO2 exchanges through which animals and plants give breath to each other, the incredibly rare and fortuitous occurrence of a rocky planet – Earth – surviving the early formation of a solar system to find an orbit that allows for liquid water on its surface . . . all the way out to this universe which bubbled out of nothing: the largest nest of all, the extraordinary miracle in which we make our ordinary days.
+These range from whatever is close by – flowers blooming, trees offering shade, honeybees moving from plant to plant – to the vast nest we all share, such as the exchanges of oxygen and CO2 through which animals and plants give breath to each other.
+We can also appreciate the fortuitous occurrence of a rocky planet – Earth – surviving the early formation of a solar system to find an orbit that allows for liquid water on its surface . . . and the even more remarkable occurrence of this universe bubbling into being: the largest nest of all, the extraordinary miracle in which we make our ordinary days.

 SO much could be written – and has – about cherishing our world, and protecting and nurturing it, yet I must be brief here, with just three suggestions.